a-maier/logbar/Readme.md

 A log-friendly command-line progress bar.

-Typical progress bar implementations update the progress report in place, by going back and overwriting previous output.
+Many progress bar implementations update the progress report in place, by going back and overwriting previous output.
 This allows for beautiful progress displays, but becomes a problem when moving backwards is not possible, for example when writing to a pipe.
 This crate's progress bar never tries to modify what was printed before, so the output can be piped directly to a log file.

 # Usage